 What is an internal audit?

-Internal quality audits serve to regularly verify compliance with all applicable standards and processes and to identify deviations at an early stage.
-Such internal reviews, for example by Quality Assurance, reveal potential weaknessesthat can thus be remedied early.
+Internal quality audits serve to verify compliance with all applicable standards and processes on a regular basis and to identify deviations at an early stage.
+Such internal reviews, for example, by Quality Assurance, reveal potential weaknesses that can thus be remedied early.

 What are external audits for?

 In contrast, there are external operational inspections, which include authority audits.
-In the USA, for example, the FDA carries out GMP inspections; in the EU they are carried out by the national medicinal product authorities and coordinated by the EMA.
+In the USA, for example, the FDA carries out GMP inspections.
+In the EU, GMP inspections are carried out by the national competent authorities; the EMA coordinates inspections mainly for medicines authorised via the centralised procedure or in the context of referrals, but does not conduct inspections itself.
 The WHO also inspects production sites within the framework of its prequalification programs to ensure compliance with WHO GMP.

-The walkthroughs often last several days and large parts of the company are inspected (production facilities, laboratories, etc.).
-If the auditors notice quality deficiencies, these must be remedied by the company promptly.
+The walkthroughs often last several days, and large parts of the company are inspected (production facilities, laboratories, etc.).
+If the auditors notice quality deficiencies, these must be promptly remedied by the company.
 If these are serious, the authorities can even block the company from distributing its products until the processes have been improved.

 Why is there the PIC/S model scheme?

-Customer audits also count among the external audits.
+Customer audits also fall under the category of external audits.
 They typically take place at contract manufacturers, suppliers, or service providers.
-In this process, the auditors usually inspect all areas that are tasked with processing their product.
+In this process, auditors normally inspect all areas responsible for processing their product.
 As a rule, the customer has contractually regulated rights of access to relevant documents that were created in connection with their products.
 If quality deficiencies are identified, they must be eliminated.

 Further forms of operational inspections

-In addition, there is, for example, the data protection review, which checks whether, among other things, the GDPR is complied with.
+Additionally, there is, for example, the data protection review, which checks whether, among other things, the GDPR is being complied with.
 Likewise, the trade supervisory authority (Gewerbeaufsicht) or the employers’ liability insurance association (Berufsgenossenschaft) can announce their visit.

-If a company wants to be certified according to an ISO standard, an operational walkthrough (audit) is carried out by a certification body accredited according to ISO/IEC 17021-1 (e.g., TÜV, DEKRA).
-These independent bodies also carry out inspections in which specific processes or facilities are examined in a targeted manner for conformity.
+If a company wants to be certified according to an ISO standard, an operational walkthrough (audit) is conducted by a certification body accredited to ISO/IEC 17021-1 (e.g., TÜV, DEKRA).
+These independent bodies also conduct targeted inspections of specific processes or facilities to ensure conformity.

-Moreover, there are also inspections in which a checklist is usually worked through to check whether certain safety devices in the company function properly.
+Moreover, there are also inspections in which a checklist is typically worked through to verify whether specific safety devices within the company function properly.

 The audit process in detail

-As a rule, external audits are announced; however, authority inspections can also take place unannounced.
+Generally, external audits are announced; however, authority inspections can also occur without prior notice.
 As soon as the date is set, it is determined which products and departments are affected.
 If the exact batches of a product are also known, the complete documentation is prepared and checked in advance.
-In addition, SOPs (Standard Operating Procedures) as well as process descriptions and test instructions are added, all of which are brought up to date.
+In addition, SOPs (Standard Operating Procedures), as well as process descriptions and test instructions, are updated.

-Before particularly important authority audits, internal operational walkthroughs by Quality Assurance take place in order to identify and eliminate any deficiencies.
+Before conducting critical authority audits, internal operational walkthroughs are undertaken by Quality Assurance to identify and eliminate any deficiencies.

-The actual audit itself starts with an introductory meeting in which the auditors explain what the purpose of their visit is.
+The actual audit begins with an introductory meeting, during which the auditors explain the purpose of their visit.
 This is followed by a walkthrough of the production and packaging facilities, the storage areas, and the laboratories.

 After that, the auditors review documents.
 This includes SOPs as well as the product documentation, training documents, and maintenance reports for the facilities.
-In this context, it is checked, for example, whether the production facilities are regularly maintained and cleaned and whether the analytical instruments were in a calibrated state.
+In this context, for example, it is checked whether the production facilities are regularly maintained and cleaned, and whether the analytical instruments are in a calibrated state.

 During this process, the company’s audit team is available to answer questions.
 This often consists of the heads of Quality Assurance, Quality Control, and Production.
-At the end, a first result is announced in a closing meeting.
+Ultimately, the first result is announced in a closing meeting.

 Afterwards, the auditors write their audit report, which also contains recommendations for improvement measures.
-This is forwarded to those responsible, who eliminate deficiencies in order to be prepared for a subsequent walkthrough.
+This is forwarded to those responsible, who eliminate deficiencies to be prepared for a subsequent walkthrough.

 These systematic and regular reviews help to ensure a high level of quality that patients can ultimately rely on.